lxashi/Final_Project/Dataset/readame.md

 # Dataset
-This folder contains the dataset used for training and evaluating the deep learning models in your project.
+This folder contains the dataset used for training and evaluating the machine & deep learning models in your project.

 # Dataset Description